expeerly/embeddocumentation/README.md

 We don't offer a public API at this stage, but if you're interested in using the API, please get in touch with us on [product@expeerly.com](mailto:product@expeerly.com).

 ### 4.4 Formats
 Expeerly videos are usually in the 9:16 vertical format on mux and 16:9 horizontal embed format on Youtube (but the content remains 9:16 in most cases).
+The reason for the vertical format is that about 60-70% of all shopping traffic comes from mobile devices, depending on your individual case of course.

 ## 5. Choosing the Right Embedding Solution
 ### 5.1 Always free of charge